OptimisticTrousers/word-reminder/README.md

 ## Tips

-- Use a shortcut to open the chrome extension such as `Shift + Ctrl + W` under your extension keyboard shortcuts to easily open Word Reminder.
+- Use a shortcut to open the browser extension such as `Shift + Ctrl + W` under your extension keyboard shortcuts to easily open Word Reminder.
 The word input will automatically focus so you can type in the word you want to add to your dictionary.
 - Press `Escape` to close the extension and open it back up again using a shortcut such as `Shift + Ctrl + W`.
 It's faster to add another word to your dictionary this way using the keyboard instead of navigating back to the `User Words` page.

 ## Format of CSV File